Deer Management Program

 The whitetail is a ruminant that can eat a variety of food, digesting it at a later time in a safe area of cover.
 In the wild, whitetail deer eat large varieties of food, commonly eating legumes and foraging on other plants, including shoots, leaves, cactus, and grasses.
 They also eat acorns, fruit, and any kind of corn.
 In urban settings, whitetails will quickly adapt to eating residential landscape.

 Many generations of deer have lived their entire lives within the City in very close proximity to people.
 Therefore, they have all but lost their fear of human beings.
 This, combined with a lack of natural predation, causes a proliferation of whitetails that will result in overpopulation.
 This is not healthy for the deer or humans.
 When overcrowded, deer can suffer from a lack of forage and become malnourished and diseased.
 They are also more likely to be struck by cars or become caught up in unnatural barriers such as fences.
 Overcrowded deer also become a nuisance to residents by damaging landscape plants and causing unsafe driving conditions.
 Deer-vehicle collisions are often fatal to the deer and can be fatal to the occupants of the vehicle.
-If not fatal, many v
+If not fatal, many vehicle collisions also leave the animals suffering from crippling injuries.

 To mitigate overpopulation, Horseshoe Bay has established a deer management program that functions much like natural predation.
 Deer are trapped and removed from the city in the fall and winter in order to maintain a healthy and safe deer population.

 What can you do to help?
 First and foremost, resist the urge to feed deer.
 Feeding them will ultimately cause them distress.
 It disrupts their natural behavior and encourages them to congregate and lose their natural fear of humans.
 These behaviors cause the deer to become unnaturally dependent upon us.
+Also, wildlife biologists advise us that corn is unhealthy for deer, and they typically advise not to feed deer at all.
 The best thing you can do is leave the deer alone.
 Do not interact with them and enjoy them from a distance.

 The City of Horseshoe Bay has an ordinance, which prohibits the feeding of deer, provides for population-control measures, and provides for penalties for intentional disruption of deer-control activities.
 Any person who violates the provisions of this ordinance commits a Class C misdemeanor punishable by a fine of not less than $100 and not more than $500 and a civil penalty up to $250.00 a day when it is shown that the defendant was actually notified of the provisions of this article and after receiving notice committed acts in violation of this article or failed to take action necessary for compliance.